hapostgres/pg_auto_failover/docs/ref/reference.rst

     For details about the options to the command, see above in the ``pg_autoctl show events`` command.

+  - ``pg_autoctl show ipaddr``

+    This command outputs the Local Area Network IP address of the current host, as discoverd by ``pg_autoctl`` and used to compute the CIDR to open in the Postgres HBA file.

+    This command can be used to register the ``--nodename`` of the current node to the monitor at ``pg_autoctl create`` time.

+  - ``pg_autoctl show cidr``

+    This command outputs the local network CIDR address range as discovered by ``pg_autoctl`` and used when computing the connection privileges to grant in the Postgres HBA file.

 pg_auto_failover Postgres Node Initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^